thomasleveil/b3-plugin-makeroom/readme.txt

 2011-06-20 - 1.3 : add an automation feature to keep some free slot
 2011-07-09 - 1.3.1 : fix issue in automation mode where the last player to connect
-    would not be kicked if his level is equals to the non_member_level
+    would not be kicked if his level is equals to the non_member_level 2011-07-11 - 1.4.0 : fix automated mode where any last connected player would be the one kicked whatever his level

 Support
 -------